JesterCloud/CloudFormation_highly_Available_Directory/README.md

-This is a AWS cloud based project, of a highly available web app directory using Load Balancers and Autoscaling Group it contains:
+**AWS cloud based project, of a highly available web app directory using Load Balancers and Autoscaling Group it contains: **

+# Highly Available AWS Cloud-Based Web Application

+## Introduction
+Welcome to our AWS-powered web application project, designed for high availability and resilience.
+This project leverages the robust AWS cloud infrastructure to deliver a seamless and scalable web service experience.

+## Architecture
+The application is archite

 a Highly available web app that use different AWS services to run,like:
 - VPC with 6 subnets within 2 different AZ (us-east-1 and us-east-2) for high availability